 Using PostgreSQL has several advantages due to its extensible features with defined APIs.
 Some of these features are:

-• Many Extensions: PostgreSQL possesses many features like the MVCC (multi-version concurrency control), tablespaces, asynchronous replication, nested transactions, etc. It also provides extensions for international character sets, multi-byte character encodings, and formatting.
+- Many Extensions: PostgreSQL possesses many features, such as the MVCC (multi-version concurrency control), tablespaces, asynchronous replication, nested transactions, and more.

-• Open-Source License: PostgreSQL source code is available under an open-source license, allowing you to modify, use, and implement it as per your requirements.
+- Open-Source License: PostgreSQL source code is available under an open-source license, which allows you to modify, use, and implement it as you require.
 There is no licensing cost.
-Additionally, PostgreSQL’s dedicated community of developers regularly finds and fixes bugs, adding to the system’s overall security.

 Why Integrate Stripe to PostgreSQL?

-For ELT data warehousing and backup scenarios, Stripe data replication to PostgreSQL is primarily necessary.
+Stripe data replication to PostgreSQL is primarily necessary for ELT data warehousing and backup scenarios.
 Over time, vast volumes of data will be available on your Stripe account.
 This data allows you to analyze your customers’ payment practices and usage patterns.

 How to Integrate Stripe to PostgreSQL?